jacoblapworth/akahu-sdk-swift/src/react/input.md

 	</div>
 </div>

-Input is an enhanced HTML `<input />` field.
+`XUIInput` is an enhanced HTML `input` field.
 It supports icons and validation styling.

 ## Examples

 ### Input Attributes

-HTML input properties can be passed in via the `inputAttributes` prop.
+HTML `input` properties can be passed in via the `inputAttributes` prop.

 ```
 <div>